 Seek the assistance of a professional dog trainer to learn the proper way to correct the behavior.
 Note: Dogs with aggressive behavior should never be used for breeding.

 08 of 08

 The concepts of submission and dominance in dogs are misunderstood by many people.
 In the photo shown here, the dogs are playing.
 The dog on the right is assuming a submissive position (lying belly up) while the one on the left appears to be "dominant" by standing over the other.

 It's important to understand that dominance is not a behavior, but a dynamic in a relationship between two dogs.
 Dogs in groups do not typically establish rigid hierarchies the way other animals do, but there is sometimes a "pecking order."
 This dynamic tends to develop naturally in groups of dogs.

-A dog showing submissive behavior is sending a message that he is not a threat.
-He puts himself in a position that tells others he means no harm.
+A dog showing submissive behavior is sending a message that it is not a threat.
+It puts himself in a position that tells others it means no harm.
 Submissive behavior is a choice, not something a dog is forced into.
 This behavior may be exhibited around people, dogs, or other animals.

-A dog displaying submissive behavior may hold his head down and avert his eyes.
-His tail is usually low or in a neutral position, but not tucked.
-He may roll on his back and expose his abdomen.
+A dog displaying submissive behavior may hold its head down and avert its eyes.
+Its tail is usually low or in a neutral position, but not tucked.
+It may roll on its back and expose its abdomen.
 The dog may also nuzzle or lick the other dog or person to further display passive intent.
-Sometimes, he will sniff the ground or otherwise divert his attention to show that he does not want to cause any trouble.
+Sometimes, it will sniff the ground or otherwise divert its attention to show that it does not want to cause any trouble.
 A dog displaying submissive behavior will generally act meek, gentle, and non-threatening.